CodePenguin/codepenguin.github.io/_posts/2023-05-13-openid-connect-dotnet-desktop-application.md

     - Code Challenge
     - Code Challenge Method
 1. Authorization Server's Authorization Endpoint receives the authorization request and then authenticates and authorizes the user.
-1. Authorization server issues an authorization code and redirects the browser to the specified Redirect URI with the response appended to it.
+1. Authorization server issues an authorization code and redirects the browser to the specified Redirect URI with the response appended to it as query string parameters.
-1. Application receives the Redirect URI and retrieves the authentication code.
+1. Application receives the Redirect URI and retrieves the authentication code and validates the state from the response.
 1. Application sends the authentication code to the Token Endpoint including the following details:
     - Grant Type = "authorization_code"
     - Client ID